Unf*#k

 Secrets are passwords for your code and infrastructure, typically used to authenticate to databases and SaaS services.
 It's almost impossible to build software applications without them.
 They often take many forms:

-API Keys & Tokens
+API keys & tokens

 Common among SaaS providers (ex: Stripe) as the preferred method to authenticate to their API and SDKs.